-Co-requisite: AJ 52A
+Co-requisite: AJ 52A 24 hours lab

 A course certified by the California Peace Officer Standards and Training to qualify students to meet the requirement of P.C.
 832. Enrollment limited to those with Department of Justice criminal history clearance (non-sponsored trainees only).
 Repeatable as necessary to maintain certification.